MicrosoftWord12/JavaBankingSystem/README.md

 # JavaBankingSystem

 ## Author
-This is a banking system created by Jacob Brooks and Tom Mumford
+This is a banking system created by MicrosoftWord12 and iAppleTom

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)